audrasjb/tinymce-abbr/README.txt

 == Changelog ==

 = 1.3 =
-* Add/remove an abbreviation with one single button.
+* Add/remove an abbreviation with one single button, thanks to <a href="https://wabeo.fr/">Willy Bahuaud</a>.
+* Improvements on abbreviation node removing, based on <a href="https://www.linkedin.com/in/laurentolivares/fr">Laurent Olivares</a> rewiev.

 = 1.2.1 =
 * Minor corrections on french translation.